joscelin55/Inventory-Management-System-for-Retail-Store/README.md

 Name: Inventory Management System for Retail Store

 List of the implemented functionalities:
+1. Product class:
+2. Inventory class:
+3. Sales and Transactions
+4. Stock management
-The test result for each functionality with figure and explaination
+The test result for each functionality with figure and explaination:
 Discussion on the project result